snehanair-486/healthflow/README.md

 HealthFlow uses a multi-agent architecture where a primary orchestrator routes user requests to specialized sub-agents:

 - **Orchestrator Agent** — understands user intent and delegates to the right agent
-- **Health Agent** — handles hydration tracking, water goals, and health metrics
+- **Health Agent** — handles hydration, nutrition context, sleep history, and wellness questions with full user context
 - **Task Agent** — creates, manages, and tracks health-related tasks
 - **Reminder Agent** — manages reminders and scheduling